dsenti/dsenti.github.io/README.md

 ### Who I am <a name="WIA" />

-My name is Dominik Senti and I am a computer science student at [ETHZ](https://ethz.ch) (Eidgenössische Technische Hochschule Zürich).
-My mission in life is to leave the world a better place than I found it and I am especially fascinated by the potential of using cutting edge technology to tackle some of the biggest challenges humanity is facing such as climate change, biodiversity loss and food security.
+My name is Dominik Senti and I am a swiss computer science student at [ETHZ](https://ethz.ch) (Eidgenössische Technische Hochschule Zürich).
+My goal in life is to leave the world a better place than I found it and I am especially fascinated by the potential of using cutting edge technology to tackle some of the biggest challenges humanity is facing such as climate change, biodiversity loss and food security.
 Regenerative agriculture and creating symbiotic ecosystems which involve humans as a central component is where I see some of the most promising innovations happening in the future.
-I have therefore decided to focus my time and energy onto this intersection of the millenia-old tradition of food production and the comparatively very young field of Information Technology (Also see: [Ongoing Projects](#OP))
+I have therefore decided to focus my time and energy into this intersection of the millenia-old tradition of food production and the comparatively very young field of Information Technology (Also see: [Ongoing Projects](#OP))

 On a more personal level I enjoy challenges which push me out of my comfort zone and force me to adapt and evolve as a person.
 I find these in a multitude of ways: